IGRS-medical-imaging/FidGAN/README.md

 <p  align="center">

-Accurately localizing and detecting fiducials is critical for image-guided spine surgery (IGSS) to precisely guide surgical tools relative to the patient’s anatomy.
+Accurately localizing and detecting fiducials is critical for `image-guided spine surgery (IGSS)` to precisely guide surgical tools relative to the patient’s anatomy.
 However, challenges such as imaging modality limitations or occlusions can hinder fiducial detection, compromising instrument positioning accuracy.
-In this study, we propose FidGAN, a novel approach tailored for predicting undetected fiducials in C-Arm fluoroscopic images used in IGSS.
+In this study, we propose FidGAN, a novel approach tailored for `predicting undetected fiducials` in C-Arm fluoroscopic images used in IGSS.
 FidGAN incorporates unique features like additional layer connections, style loss in the generator, customized patch sizes, and random noise to enhance fiducial prediction.
-Experimental results highlight FidGAN's effectiveness in predicting missing fiducials, demonstrating superior prediction accuracy.
+Experimental results highlight FidGAN's effectiveness in predicting missing fiducials, demonstrating `superior prediction accuracy`.
 </p>

 <h3 > <i>Index Terms</i> </h3>